 - Provide road profile 300' past the property line at stub streets

 - Show water lines, sizes, and fittings; reference Water Distribution Sheet number for detailed labeling

-- Show/label water lines, gas mains, utility crossings information in profile
+- Show/label water lines, gas mains, utility crossings information in the profile

-- NPDES-1 Form signed and sealed by engineer
+- NPDES-1 Form signed and sealed by an engineer

-- Typical manhole detail (must show depth, distance off edge of pavement, and distance from R/W line)
+- Typical manhole detail (must show depth, distance off the edge of the pavement, and distance from R/W line)

-- Bore pit with receiving pit detail (must show the depth of bore pit and receiving pit, distance off edge of pavement, distance from R/W line, width of pavement, depth of utility line, and length of utility line)
+- Bore pit with receiving pit detail (must show the depth of bore pit and receiving pit, distance off the edge of the pavement, distance from R/W line, the width of pavement, depth of utility line, and length of utility line)

 - Encroachment map on legal size sheet